acidburn0zzz/orgs-docs/upgrading-and-downgrading.md

 ## Downgrading to a Free Org from a Paid Org

-If you currently have an Organization with a Private Packages plan but no longer want the plan, you can Downgrade Your Account.
+If you currently have an Organization with a private packages plan but no longer want the plan, you can Downgrade Your Account.

 Not sure if you want to downgrade? ([Learn more about the plans we offer]).